-- 8 ounces bittersweet chocolate, melted and, preferably, tempered (see note above)
+- 8 ounces bittersweet chocolate melted and, preferably, tempered (see note above)

-- 1. To make the chocolate dipped molasses cookies, preheat the oven to 350°F (176°C).
+- To make the chocolate dipped molasses cookies, preheat the oven to 350°F (176°C).
 Line 2 baking sheets with parchment paper.

-- 2. In a stand mixer, cream together the coconut oil, sugar, molasses, and sweet potato.
+- In a stand mixer, cream together the coconut oil, sugar, molasses, and sweet potato.
 In a separate, small bowl, whisk together 2 tablespoons of water, the vegetable oil, and baking powder.
 Add this to the sugar mixture.

-- 3. In a medium bowl, sift together the flour, salt, baking soda, ginger, cloves, and cinnamon.
+- In a medium bowl, sift together the flour, salt, baking soda, ginger, cloves, and cinnamon.
 Beat the dry ingredients into the sugar mixture, mixing until thoroughly combined.

-- 4. Roll the dough into tablespoon-size balls, and place, about 2 inches apart, on the cookies sheets.
+- Roll the dough into tablespoon-size balls, and place, about 2 inches apart, on the cookies sheets.
 Bake for 8 to 12 minutes, rotating the sheets once during baking.
 Remove from the oven and cool completely on racks.

-- 5. When the molasses cookies are completely cool, dip each one in the tempered chocolate, so that half the cookie is coated, and the other half is bare.
+- When the cookies are completely cool, dip each one in the tempered chocolate, so that half the cookie is coated, and the other half is bare.
 Place the cookie back on the sheet pan and allow the chocolate to set before serving.

 The cookies I made were slightly smaller, as I was able to get 36 cookies out of the recipe.
 I also used about one half of the chocolate and was able to give each cookie a nice dip…well, not all 36 made it into the chocolate!
 I ate several before the chocolate touched them.

 Far too often, vegan baked goods are synonymous with tough, dry crumb and the tinny after-taste of baking powder.
 But these cookies make a compelling and delicious rebuttal to such unfortunate associations.
 Soft, fragrant, spicy, and not too sweet, they’re are an excellent addition to the repertoire of any cook, vegan or otherwise.